tadhgboyle/tab/README.md

     - New users
     - Price changes
     - Stock changes
-    - Gift card/credit balance changes
+    - Gift card balance changes
         - These + stock could be done by using a ledger data structure; append new row when data changes
     - Etc
 - Bulk change prices of items (Everything 10% *off* or everything 20% *more* etc)